DanielBradford/bamboo-fitness/TESTING.md

 * ALL pages returned the vaildation that "Document checking completed.
 No errors or warnings to show."

 CSS VALIDATION - https://jigsaw.w3.org/css-validator/
-* All CSS writted in this project has been submitted for validation via the above software
+* All CSS written in this project has been submitted for validation via the above software
 <img src="https://github.com/DanielBradford/bamboo-fitness/blob/master/assets/images/TESTING%20SCREENSHOTS/CSS%20-%20Validation.png" alt="CSS Validation">